Balance-Based Cryptography: Physically Computing Any Boolean Function: Preliminaries

 \subsection{Balance Scale}

-We use a double-pan balance scale in our protocols (see Fig. \ref{fig1}).
-When placing objects on both pans, the scale will tilt towards the heavier side at a fixed angle, or will stay put if the objects on both pans have equal weight.
+Our protocols use a double-pan balance scale (see Fig. \ref{fig1}).
+When placing objects on both pans, the scale will tilt towards the heavier side at a constant angle (regardless of weight difference), or will stay put if the objects on both pans have equal weight.

 Note that in reality, each balance scale may have a tolerance $\varepsilon$, where the scale will stay put (due to friction) if the difference of weights on both pans is at most $\varepsilon$.